carlosedp/morphedit/public/USER_MANUAL.md

 - **File Preparation**: Pre-process very long files in external editors if needed
 - **Marker Density**: Use reasonable marker density (not too many for short files)
 - **Browser Resources**: Close unnecessary tabs and applications

 ---

+## Common Workflows

+### Building a Composition with Multiple Sources

+1. **Start with Base Audio**: Load your primary/longest audio file first
+2. **Add Splice Markers**: Use transient detection or manual placement on the base audio
+3. **Append Additional Elements**:
+   - Use "Append Audio" button to add drums, textures, or other elements
+   - Each appended file automatically gets boundary markers
+4. **Refine Markers**: Adjust marker positions and lock important ones
+5. **Test Playback**: Use number keys (1-0) and letters (Q-P) to audition different slices
+6. **Apply Processing**: Add fades or crop if needed
+7. **Export**: Export to WAV with embedded splice markers

+### Creating Variations from Existing Compositions

+1. **Load Base Composition**: Start with an existing audio file with splice markers
+2. **Experiment with Appends**: Add new elements to create variations
+3. **Use Undo**: Quickly revert to try different combinations
+4. **Lock Key Markers**: Preserve important splice points during auto-slice operations
+5. **Export Multiple Versions**: Create different exports for comparison

+### Preparing Loops and Samples

+1. **Individual Loop Processing**:
+   - Load single loop files
+   - Use transient detection for automatic slice points
+   - Fine-tune with manual adjustments
+2. **Loop Set Assembly**:
+   - Start with your main loop
+   - Append variations, fills, and breaks
+   - Test transitions using splice playback
+3. **Morphagene Optimization**:
+   - Keep total length under 174 seconds
+   - Use appropriate splice density (8-20 markers typically)
+   - Export in 48kHz 32-bit format

+### Quick Audition Workflow

+1. **Load Audio**: Import your audio file(s)
+2. **Auto-Generate Markers**: Use auto-slice (8-16 slices) or transient detection
+3. **Rapid Testing**: Use keyboard shortcuts to quickly play through slices:
+   - Press 1-0 to hear first 10 slices
+   - Press Q-P to hear slices 11-20
+4. **Refinement**: Adjust or remove markers that don't sound good
+5. **Final Export**: Export when satisfied with slice points

+---